Acknakxfer/simgal/README.md

          chmod 755 simgal.py
          sudo mv -i simgal.py /usr/bin/simgal

-- Put your selection of your original (full-res) pictures in a separate directory anywhere on your filesystem (symlinks OK).
-This directory will not be altered in any way by this script.
-See the provided America_en.ini for an example (OrgSlidePath).
+- Put a selection of your original (full-res) pictures in a separate directory anywhere on your filesystem (symlinks can be used to combine slides from different folders).
+The script will not change anything in this directory with your originals.
+See (OrgSlidePath) in the provided America_en.ini for an example.

-- Change directories to the place where you keep your website (directory tree) and create `slideshow` folder and at least one `.ini` file
+- Change directories to the place where you keep your website (directory tree) and create a `slideshow` folder and at least one `.ini` file

         mkdir slideshow
         cd slideshow